 This summer, I had the opportunity to take part in Mapping the City, a month-long research residency organized by Metropolis in Copenhagen.
 In exchange, I was asked to leave a trace in the city and write a diary.
 Therefore, I have rewritten some of my notes: welcome on board!
 To learn more about my work during the residency, please visit Nordhavnstippen.

 NEW PLACES, OLD HABITS

 #minute_performances in Copenhagen

-If you were to look away from the wall, you would see bricks to your right, glass and steel to your left.
-In front of you, a big boulevard.
+If you look away from the wall, you will see bricks to your right, and glass and steel to your left.
+There is a big boulevard in front of you.
 Cars come and go; they’re mostly black or white.
-A blue truck catches your eye, and there are not as many bikes as you’d have guessed.
-Pedestrians are scarce.
-You can’t see far beyond: another red building and its copper canopy stand in the way.
-On its facade, Scandic Hotel appears in white and green letters.
+A blue truck catches your eye.
+There are not as many bikes as you’d have guessed, and pedestrians are scarce.
+You can’t see far beyond: a red building and its copper canopy block your view.
+On its facade, you read Scandic Hotel in white and green letters.
 You’re familiar with the name.
-The Sky and the asphalt mirror each other; it’s not a sunny day, but the parking’s green roof does make it better.
-You wonder if others look at it from their windows, but you can’t spot a soul behind the glass wall.
+The sky and the asphalt mirror each other.
+It’s not a sunny day, yet the parking’s green roof makes you feel better, and you wonder if others look at it from their windows.
 To your right, the few people exiting the building look at you.
-Suddenly, you realize you’ve been in the alley for over an hour, and you begin to suspect you’re not allowed in there, but no one dares to ask what you’re doing.
+Suddenly, you realise you’ve been in the alley for over an hour, and you begin to suspect you’re not allowed in there.
+Still, no one dares to ask what you’re doing.
 They probably don’t care.
 After all, you’re sitting silently on the stairs looking closely at a brick.
-Behind you, a security camera is aware of your presence.
+Behind you, a security camera keeps track of you.

 Cover image (people running in the fields) by David Somló.